JaHa2099/JaHa2099/README.md

 - 🌱 I’m currently learning Full Stack Development!
 - 👯 I’m looking to collaborate on anything that comes my way!
-- 📫 How to reach me on LinkedIn!
+- 📫 Feel free to reach out via LinkedIn!

 Thank you for stopping by 😄
 <!--